Japan Rail Times

 Inside the cafeteria in Car 4.
 (Image credit: Japanmase)

 Other than light meals, passengers can also enjoy a variety of drinks ranging from red and white wines to local craft beer, and refreshing juices to coffee and tea, as well as sweet treats like original gelato, brownies, and madeleines.
-Green Car Private Compartment passengers also have the option of a charcuterie platter.
-The full menu can be found here.
+Everything on the menu can only be ordered via SAPHIR Pay, introduced below.

 View from the cafeteria car.
 (Image credit: Japanmase)

-Do note that there are a limited number of servings of food available, and all purchases for items in the cafeteria can only be made via the SAPHIR Pay website (smartphone access only).
+Do note that there are a limited number of servings of food available, and all purchases for items in the cafeteria can only be made via the SAPHIR Pay website (smartphone access only), and only available in Japanese.
+Refer to the menu for an English translation.

 The Saphir Pay website.
 (Image credit: JR East)